-Maine Law students should login to the MyLaw portal for spring semester updates.
+Maine Law students should login into the MyLaw portal for spring semester updates.
 Updates will also be sent via email to students.

 - To assure the confidence and safety of our student body, all students may elect to take any course online, except for those Clinic courses or externships that require some personal presence due to the nature of the work done by students in those courses.
 Students enrolled in those courses who are concerned about in person participation requirements should consult with course instructors and may transfer out of those classes.